-Best Things To Do in Margaret River WA 2024: Locals Guide
+Things To Do in Margaret River

-Looking for things to do in Margaret River?
 As Perth locals, we visit Margaret River a few times a year.
 This travel guide provides the best things to do in Margaret River and tips on the weather, location, and where to stay.

 Margaret River, Western Australia, is a world-famous wine region and tourist destination.
 There’s a widde variety of attractions and places to see in Margaret River, from wine tasting and touring the vineyards to swimming and surfing at the beach.
 There are also stunning natural wonders, attractions, art galleries, and great restaurants.